nrposner/HAWKERS/data/README.md

 "DS_TITLE", title of the feedback message, often significant overlap with text but sometimes non'overlapping.
 May be higher density?
 "DS_TEXT", message text.
 Often contains line breaks which makes it difficult to read, can get quite long "NM_STARS_SCORE", number of stars in the review, from 1 to 5, with more stars indicating higher quality "DS_TEXT_TRANSLATED": DS_TEXT translated ito English.
-Appears to be present even if the text was originally in english
+Is present even if the text was originally in english